Jatin2257/Sorting-Algorithm/README.md

-# README: Message Encoding and Decoding
+# Message Encoding and Decoding

 ## Overview
 This project provides a simple yet effective tool for **message encoding and decoding** using a secure key-based mechanism.
 Users can enter a message, encode it with a generated key, and later decode it using the same key to retrieve the original message.